pravega/flink-connectors/documentation/src/docs/quickstart.md

 **Note**: _You can skip this step if you have a streaming project set up already._

-Please use the following project templates and setup guidelines, to set up a stream processing project with Apache Flink:
+Please use the following project templates and setup guidelines, to set up a stream processing project with Apache Flink using Connectors

   - [Project template for Java](https://ci.apache.org/projects/flink/flink-docs-stable/quickstart/java_api_quickstart.html)
   - [Project template for Scala](https://ci.apache.org/projects/flink/flink-docs-stable/quickstart/scala_api_quickstart.html)